What is root iron perm?

 Root iron perm follows the same basic flow as a full iron perm, but only the root area is treated.

-2. Preparation — hair is washed and sectioned.
-A scalp protector is applied before any chemicals.
+- Preparation — hair is washed and sectioned.
+We can apply a scalp protector for sensitive scalps if needed before chemicals.

 Who is root iron perm best for?